Course Registration

 Advanced Placement (AP) Credit, International Baccalaureate (IB) Credit, and Transfer Credit

 Consider if you have AP, IB, or Transfer Credit when selecting course preferences.
-We recognize that you may not have received all of your scores by the time you select your course preferences.
-We suggest that you assume you will receive credit for the exams you took.
-Keep in mind that you cannot receive credit for the same course twice, so if you received credit from your exams, you should not take the course again.
+We recognize that you may not have received all of your scores by the time you select your course preferences, so we recommend communicating with your Academic Support Advisor over the summer if your preferences change once you receive your scores.
+Keep in mind that you cannot apply credit to your degree requirements for the same course twice, so if you received credit from your exams, retaking the course at WPI would mean foregoing the AP credit.

 Program Tracking Sheets